Magic Mind: From under $1M to over $50M run-rate in 5 years

 Within a year, these Romanian juniors were outperforming experienced US hires who cost 8-9 times more.

-- -7-person team scaling + training flywheel in place
+- -7-person team, with a training flywheel in place

 - -Sales KPIs — each agent brought in $7K+ in profitable sales